Type to search

 Souvenir Shopping at Mahabalipuram

-Mahabalipuram, a small town located only 60 km away from Chennai is famous for the ancient stone monuments of Pallava dynasty in the 7th and 8th century.
-However, when you visit Mahabalipuram you can’t help but notice numerous exhibitions of stone art throughout the town.
 There are over 500 craftsmen living in Mahabalipuram whose livelihood depends on making and selling stone artifacts.
 They supply stone statues upon bulk order but also make stunning small artifacts which you can buy as souvenirs.
-Tiny diya shades, stands for incense sticks, miniature elephants, and Hindu dieties are common themes of the stone art of Mahabalipuram.
+Tiny Diya shades, stands for incense sticks, miniature elephants, and Hindu deities are common themes of the stone art of Mahabalipuram.

 Rough granite stones are cut using heavy chisels and hammers, while the soft soapstones are carved by scooping.
 Nowadays they use drilling and cutting machines for heavy stones thus saving a lot of time and effort that used to be spent on cutting of stones earlier.
-After a treasure hunt across the ancient man-made wonders of Mahabalipuram, it’s natural to visit one of the workshops and see how the stone artisans carry on the legacy of their craftsmanship in modern days.

-Terracotta – The ancient Baked-Clay-Art
+Terracotta โ€“ The ancient Baked-Clay-Art

 terracotta Horses - Ancient Indian art forms